100/50 Journey landscape

 O

-Office Scenes PDF
+Office scenes PDF

 Write a PDF that lists 101, 333, or 500 unbelievable office scenes for a sci-fantasy story.
 Each one is a short scene seed a writer can pick up and run with.
 Scenes range from the small and strange to the huge and absurd, like a printer that only prints co-worker secrets, or a fire drill that evacuates the building into a different century.
 Each entry can be two or three sentences long, or a full page of in-depth thought.
 An extra feature could be to have a few questions with each idea to help writers think about how the idea fits within their story world.
 The PDF is for writers who want fresh starting points for office-based sci-fantasy scenes.